 Why innovation fueled global growth

-Adidas positioned itself as engineering-driven, attracting professional athletes and performance-focused consumers.
+Adidas positioned itself as an engineering-driven brand, attracting professional athletes and performance-focused consumers.

-Brands with proprietary tech can charge more and build stronger differentiation.
+💬 OEM Insight: Brands with proprietary technology can charge higher prices and build stronger differentiation.

 3. Global Manufacturing Enabled Fast Scaling

-Adidas adopted a multi-country manufacturing strategy early on.
+Adidas adopted a multi-country manufacturing strategy early in its expansion.

 |---|---|